 The new variant launches on Thursday - and I'm determined to get one in for the occasion!
 I should be organising that with Grindle later on during the day this article goes live!

 Always cool catching up with fellow Talking Heads fan Jacob - where we mostly talked about the evolution of that company since he came onboard, and how much things have changed and evolved in how they do things.
-Becoming and ever slicker and finely honed organisation.
+Becoming an ever slicker and more finely honed organisation.

-And even though they are seen as quite pricey compared to some, that's largely because of the nature and quality of their parts - where the enclosures are still have gauge steel, and everything is engineered to the finest tolerances.
-Hence the use of floating-point LED strips on the new compressors - since they use up much less current that the bar-graph variants, and therefore result in far less tone-suck as such!.
+And even though they are seen as quite pricey compared to some, that's largely because of the nature and quality of their parts - where the enclosures are still made of robust gauge steel, and everything is engineered to the finest tolerances.
+Hence the use of floating-point LED strips on the new compressors - since they use up much less current than the bar-graph variants, and therefore result in far less tone-suck as such!.

 The Cali76 compressors are still the mainstay of the operation - and the 'bread & butter' pedals within that range.
 While the Adaptive series and 2 RevivalDrives are doing really well too!